-The Principal in discussions with the Chair of the Board will respond to the enquirer within 20 working days (i.e. excluding weekends, bank holidays and days in which the school is not open to full time students) of the request being made.
+The Principal in discussions with the Chair of the Board will respond to the enquirer within 20 working days or 40 days in exceptional circumstances (i.e. excluding weekends, bank holidays and days in which the college is not open to full time learners) of the request being made.
 (Note: The 20-day time limit starts the day after the request is received).